vitaly-t/vparse/ts/README.md

 # TypeScript

-This is a TypeScript re-implementation of the library, identical with the [JavaScript version], except it additionally exports class [Version], so you can either use it directly or via the same `parseVersion` function.
+This is a complete TypeScript re-implementation of the library, identical with the [JavaScript version], except it additionally exports class [Version], so you can either use it directly or via the same `parseVersion` function.

+## Installing

+Simply add file `vparse.ts` to your project.

 ## Usage

-Simply add file `vparse.ts` into your project.

 * Directly via class `Version`: